aayush-2021003/PB-Final_Project/README.md

 - Functional Enrichment Analysis of Differentially expressed genes

 ### Conclusion
-- DEPLETING PASILLA GENE AFFECTS THE SPLICING RATE OF GENE A AND B DIFFERENTLY.
+- Depleting pasilla gene affects the splicing rate of gene a and b differently.
-- UPREGULATION OF GENE A AND DOWNREGULATION OF GENE B SUGGEST THAT PASILLA SUPPRESSES AND PROMOTES THEIR SPLICING RATE, RESPECTIVELY.
+- Upregulation of gene a and downregulation of gene b suggest that pasilla suppresses and promotes their splicing rate, respectively.
-- PASILLA DEPLETION LEADS TO UNDERREPRESENTATION OF SPLICEOSOME PATHWAY GENES, IMPLYING THAT CORE SPLICEOSOME GENES ARE NOT AFFECTED.
+- Pasilla depletion leads to under representation of spliceosome pathway genes, implying that core spliceosome genes are not affected.
-- UNDERREPRESENTATION OF THE SPLICEOSOME PATHWAY DOES NOT MEAN NO CHANGE IN SPLICING EVENTS, AND ANALYZING DIFFERENTIAL SPLICING EVENTS CAN PROVIDE BETTER INSIGHTS.
+- Under representation of the spliceosome pathway does not mean no change in splicing events, and analyzing differential splicing events can provide better insights.
-- PASILLA DEPLETION SIGNIFICANTLY AFFECTS THE EXPRESSION LEVELS OF GENES INVOLVED IN THE GLYCOLYSIS PATHWAY.
+- Pasilla depletion significantly affects the expression levels of genes involved in the glycolysis pathway.
-- THE OBSERVED DIFFERENTIAL EXPRESSION IN THE GLYCOLYSIS PATHWAY SUGGESTS THAT PASILLA DEPLETION HAS CASCADING EFFECTS ON OTHER GENES, POSSIBLY THROUGH ALTERED ALTERNATIVE SPLICING PATTERNS.
+- The observed differential expression in the glycolysis pathway suggests that pasilla depletion has cascading effects on other genes, possibly through altered alternative splicing patterns.
-- Pasilla and NOVA1/2 genes are involved in alternative splicing regulation in insects and mammals, respectively.
+- Pasilla and nova1/2 genes are involved in alternative splicing regulation in insects and mammals, respectively.
-- The RNA maps of Pasilla and NOVA1/2 are highly conserved between mammals and insects, suggesting similar splicing patterns and conserved roles in biological pathways.
+- The rna maps of pasilla and nova1/2 are highly conserved between mammals and insects, suggesting similar splicing patterns and conserved roles in biological pathways.
-- The study's results can be extended to studying NOVA genes in mammals
+- The study's results can be extended to studying nova genes in mammals